LeChatErrant/day_n_night/README.md

 ### Upcoming features

+ - [x] Wrap the dynamic background in a single reusable widget
- - [ ] Publication as a reusable package
+ - [ ] Publication on pub.dev
  - [ ] Particles floating on the background
  - [ ] Stars animation
  - [ ] Glowing effect on the sun